gbraad/blog-content/0008-multitier-setup-openstack.md

 Note: the first request might take longer to handle.
 This is because of the timeout before it notices the host is not responding.

+## Conclusion
+As described in this article, it is easy to set up an environment with OpenStack in which you can securely host website, and deny access to your database servers.

+In future articles I will talk about High Availability and automation of setting up an environment; for instance with HAProxy, GlusterFS and OpenStack Heat.

+If you have any suggestion, please discuss below or send me an email.

+NOte: the original publication can be found at: [OpenStack hands-on-labs](https://gitlab.com/gbraad/openstack-handsonlabs)

 ----